Reward Gateway Slavery and Human Trafficking Statement - 2019/2020

 How we ensure our stance

 Speak Up – Reward Gateway encourages all its workers, customers and other business partners to report any concerns related to the direct activities, or the supply chains, of the business.
 This includes any circumstances that may give rise to an enhanced risk of slavery or human trafficking.
 The reporting process is designed to make it easy for workers to make disclosures, without fear of retaliation.
-Those who have concerns can raise concerns via their line manager or by emailing firstname.lastname@example.org.
+Those who have concerns can raise them via their line manager, the People team or by emailing firstname.lastname@example.org.
 Over the past year, nobody has raised any such concerns with us.

 Staff Handbook – Reward Gateway’s handbook makes clear to employees the actions and behaviour expected of them when representing the organisation.
 We strive to maintain the highest standards of employee conduct and ethical behaviour both in the UK and when operating abroad and when managing our supply chain.